dferrell30/Zero-Trust-Conditional-Access-Deployment-Playbook/README.md

 ## 🚦 Recommended Rollout Strategy

-Do not deploy Conditional Access broadly without staged validation.
+### Do not deploy Conditional Access broadly without staged validation.
+See the README in the scripts folder for full details on how to prepare and deploy via PowerShell/JSON.

 Recommended order: